broegaard/telemed/README-HTTPS.md

             "my-password")
     }

-Note that the task above reuses the keystore file and password of the server.
+Note that the task above reuses the example keystore file and password of the server.
 Thus you need to copy and manage that keystore file, and make it accessible in all client applications.

 Also, this *only works* if your application does not contact other web services using HTTPS.
 This is the case for the TeleMed 'homeHttp'